emmarisgaardolsen/BSc_project_fMRI/README.md

 ![Resonance](header.png)

-The current directory contains all of the code and scripts created and used by [Sirid Wihlborg](https://github.com/siridw) & Emma Olsen to analyse functional magnetic resonance imaging (fMRI) data as a part of our bachelor’s thesis at [Cognitive Science](https://bachelor.au.dk/en/cognitivescience), [Aarhus University](https://cc.au.dk/).
+**Confidentiality and Accessibility**: The current directory contains descriptions of all of the code and scripts created and used by [Sirid Wihlborg](https://github.com/siridw) & Emma Olsen to analyse functional magnetic resonance imaging (fMRI) data as a part of our bachelor’s thesis at [Cognitive Science](https://bachelor.au.dk/en/cognitivescience), [Aarhus University](https://cc.au.dk/).
+While all scripts are mentioned, only the scripts used for analysis are uploaded to the repository.
+Write Emma Olsen or Sirid Wihlborg to get access to additional scripts or to get help on how to get started with your own fMRI analysis.

 ## Table of content
 0. Project description